felipedmnq/houses-for-rent-Germany/README.md

 ## The Problem:

 - In a few months I'll move to Germany, so, I need to rent a house to live in.
-With this problem, I decided to scrape a german rent houses web site in order to collect infos about prices, conditions, if pets are allowed (I'll take a huge dog and a little cat with me, my pets) an so on.
+I need to know how does work rent in Germany, how much I'll spend in average with rent itself, how does work with pets (I've a huge dog - Odin - and a little cat that I'll take with me), are pets allowed?
+Which size, location, and so on.

 website: https://housinganywhere.com/

+## The Solution: